AlexsLemonade/training-modules/virtual-setup/zoom-procedures.md

 You may receive messages from the host or a notification that the host is closing all breakout rooms while in a breakout room.

-### Consultation days
+## Zoom on consultation days

+You will receive a link for a standing Zoom meeting on consultation days, but you do not need to join the meeting unless you intend you meet with other course participants in a breakout room.

-At the end of each day preceding a consultation day, [instructors will poll course participants in the training-specific Slack channel](https://github.com/AlexsLemonade/training-modules/blob/master/virtual-setup/slack-procedures.md#collecting-feedback) to understand what they would like to work on during the next day.
+At the end of each day preceding a consultation day, [instructors will poll you in the training-specific Slack channel](https://github.com/AlexsLemonade/training-modules/blob/master/virtual-setup/slack-procedures.md#collecting-feedback) to understand what they would like to work on during the next day.

-If you are interested, you may be invited to a Zoom call during consultation days and assigned to a breakout room with participants working through similar problems.
+Instructors will reach out to you on consultation days to see if you are interested in being grouped with other participants working on similar tasks in a Zoom breakout room.

+If you need assistance during a consultation day and it would be helpful to share your screen, an instructor will initiate a Zoom call in Slack either in a thread or direct message.
+See [Joining a Zoom call from Slack](#joining-a-zoom-call-from-slack) for instructions for joining that call and [Sharing your screen in Zoom](#sharing-your-screen-in-zoom) for screen sharing instructions.